PieLabs/serve-pie/README.md

 ## Usage

-To use serve-pie, you run it in a directory that has the following files:
+To use serve-pie, you run and select a root directory that has the following files:

 * index.html - the markup to render in the sample
 * index.json - the data model for the pies declared in the layout
-* dependencies.json - defines how to resolve the pies defined above
+* dependencies.json (optional [can use `--pie` as an alternative) - defines how to resolve the pies defined above

+> By default the current directory is treated as the root.
+To change the root use `--root [path]` in the cli.

 The dependencies.json should have the following form:
 ```json